Got 2B Real: The Diva Variety Show

-Got 2B Real: The Diva Variety Show (often simply referred to as Got 2B Real) is an American parody reality television web series on BET Her created by and starring Andrea Lee.
+Got 2B Real: The Diva Variety Show (often simply referred to as Got 2B Real) is an American parody reality television web series on YouTube created by and starring Andrea Lee.
 The series was heralded as "hilarious", "genius" and "art."

 Premise

 A group of popular singers throw shade and read each other, reinvigorating past rivalries and discussing current events.

 Characters and cast

 Creator Andrea Lee (under her pseudonym "Patti LaHelle") voiced the following characters, all based on well-known music legends and performers: